-4.1 The proposed timetable for the mid-term review is detailed below.
+- 4.1 The proposed timetable for the mid-term review is detailed below.
 It has been developed in recognition of the need to inform the tariff setting process for 2024-25.
-It incorporates the dates of agreed regulatory submissions and the mid-term review milestones stated in the PC21 final determination.
+It incorporates the dates of agreed regulatory submissions and the mid-term review milestones stated in the PC21 final determination. - 4.2 In its consultation response, NI Water asked if it could submit its consolidated mid-term review submission at the end of September rather than on the 15 September as originally planned.
+This is to accommodate internal governance processes as it does not hold a Board meeting in August.
+We have accepted this proposal and amended the timeline accordingly. - 4.3 The timetable has also been updated to reflect the fact that the final scope/certainty submission at the end of June has been replaced by a draft capital submission on 3 July.

-Phase 1: Initial consultation and approach development Date Commence planning for the mid-term review Jan 2023 Principal stakeholder engagement on approach Feb 2023 UR publishes consultation version of draft approach document 27 Mar 2023 Consultation on draft approach closes 26 April 2023 UR publishes final approach document w/c 1 May 2023 Phase 2: Information return and assessment Date NI Water submits calendar year compliance data May 2023 NI Water submits its final scope/certainty submission End June 2023 NI Water submits AIR23 data 14 July 2023 NI Water provides its consolidated mid-term review submission 15 Sept 2023 UR assesses and engages on NI Water submissions May-Nov 2023 Phase 3: Completion - publication of mid-term review report and Tariff Approval Date UR publishes consultation version of draft report 18 Dec 2023 Consultation on draft report closes 19 Jan 2024 UR publishes final report taking account of feedback w/c 19 Feb 2024 NI Water submits final tariff submission for 2024-25 End Jan 2024 UR review and approval of Scheme of Charges for 2024-25 Mid Feb 2024
+Phase 1: Initial consultation and approach development Date Commence planning for the mid-term review Jan 2023 Principal stakeholder engagement on approach Feb 2023 UR publishes consultation version of draft approach document 27 Mar 2023 Consultation on draft approach closes 26 April 2023 UR publishes final approach document w/c 1 May 2023 Phase 2: Information return and assessment Date NI Water submits calendar year compliance data May 2023 NI Water submits its draft capital submission 3 July 2023 NI Water submits AIR23 data 14 July 2023 NI Water provides its consolidated mid-term review submission End of Sept 2023 UR assesses and engages on NI Water submissions May-Nov 2023 Phase 3: Completion - publication of mid-term review report and Tariff Approval Date UR publishes consultation version of draft report 18 Dec 2023 Consultation on draft report closes 19 Jan 2024 UR publishes final report taking account of feedback w/c 19 Feb 2024 NI Water submits final tariff submission for 2024-25 End Jan 2024 UR review and approval of Scheme of Charges for 2024-25 Mid Feb 2024